Menisk7/Guestbook-Laravel/README.md

-## Laravel app in a docker container with swagger for documetation
+## Laravel app in a docker container with swagger for documentation